ProsperChuks/classification-on-the-MNIST-database/README.md

 using a FeedFoward Neural Network

 This is a multiclass Classification, so I made use of the Softmax activation Function</br>
-would make use of sigmoid for binary classification
+would make use of sigmoid for a binary classification